Hghrv/hghrv/README.md

 ## Hi there 👋

 I’m currently working on Data Engineering projects.
-Passioned about Mathematics, Modelisation & Analytics, Data Science, Software development, Music & Sound-Engineering, Project Management and Sports.
+Passioned about Mathematics, Modelisation & Analytics, Data Science, Software Development, Music & Sound-Engineering, Project Management and Sports.
 - 🌱 I’m currently learning Remote Version Control Management and Optimisation.
 - 👯 I’m looking to collaborate on projects related to Data Analytics, Machine Learning, Data Engineering, Web and Software development.
 - 🤔 I’m looking for help with upgrading to latest and best practices from experienced professionals.